dltHub

 What I wish I knew

-Each "disaster recovery" project was more than just a technical reboot; it was a test to the team's adaptability and to their the humility to recognize and rectify mistakes.
-What I wish I knew is that building a data infrastructure is as much about building a culture of continuous learning and improvement as it is about the code and systems themselves, and that they need to be fixed together - otherwise, one will break the other.
+Each "disaster recovery" project was more than just a technical reboot; it was a test to the team's adaptability and to their humility to recognize and rectify mistakes.
+What I wish I knew is that building a data infrastructure is as much about building a culture of continuous learning and improvement as it is about the code and systems themselves and that they need to be fixed together - otherwise, one will break the other.

 Want to discuss?